 #2 A manager relies on control whereas a leader inspires trust

-Managers, on the other hand, are required by their job description to establish control over employees which, in turn, helps them develop their own assets and brings out the best in them.
-Thus, managers have to understand their subordinates well to do their best job.
+A leader is a person who pushes employees to do their best and knows how to set an appropriate pace and tempo for the rest of the group.
+Managers, on the other hand, are required by their job description to establish control over employees which, in turn, help them develop their own assets to bring out their best.
+Thus, managers have to understand their subordinates well to do their job effectively.

-#3 A leader asks the questions ‘what’ and ‘why’ whereas a manager leans more towards the questions ‘how’ and ‘when’.
+#3 A leader asks the questions “what” and “why whereas a manager leans more towards the questions “how” and “when.”

 The Three Tests

-Vineet Nayar, in his article ‘Three Differences between managers and leaders’ talks about three tests that he came up with to help managers decide if they have successfully made the shift from managing people to leading them.
+In the article Three Differences Between Managers And Leaders, Vineet Nayar discusses three tests he devised to help managers decide if they have successfully made the shift from managing people to leading them.

 #1 Counting Value vs. Creating Value